webix-hub/docs/data/tutorials/start_coding.md

 At this stage your should determine the app's functionlity and evaluate the means of achieving this goal.
 You should clearly see the purpose of your future app and try to imagine all possible features it may need to meet the requirements.

-##Designing {#design}

-Here you think about the app's layout, its look-and-feel, build color scheme and, of course, select all the components for it.
-You should already decide how the components would be related to each other.
-[Building App Architecture](desktop/building_app_architecture.md) article will help you position components and make you acquainted with layout types the library offers.

-Further on, there're a number of data-presenting [components](desktop/components.md) and special features like toolbar, menu and calendar that would breathe life into your app and make it dynamically change to implement all the functions you wish from it.

-The library is supplied with a rich set of samples to show you how the components look and perform in reality.
-So you won't regret having spent some time studying them.

-So, there comes time for creativity, so put on your chinking cap and pass to coding.

-##Coding {#coding}
+##Preparing Workspace {#coding}

 At this stage you define all the properties of your app and its components, play with event handlers and apply methods for your app to dance in the hands of users.
 You can check the state of your app in the realtime just as you've put the last braket/brace/colon after the code piece.

-The lib package includes two versions - **debug** and **standard** one.
+The lib package you [download](http://webix.com/download-webix-gpl) from the site includes two versions - **debug** and **standard** one.
 Debug version helps control the app during the development stage while standard script version goes for ready-made products.
-Both scripts are identical in terms of component building yet **ui_debug.js** version includes a number of handy debugging tools.
+Both scripts are identical in terms of component building yet **webix_debug.js** version includes a number of handy debugging tools.
 Read more about the [bonuses of the debug version](desktop/debug.md).

 All the coding can be done in any text editor that is capable of syntax highlighting (just for convenience sake) and save the code to desired format
 (js, html, php, xml etc.).

-At the initial stage, don't forget to include Webix library files (standard or debug script version) into your html-document, to be more precise - into its head section.
-Be attentive to specify the right relative path to the files from app directory to their one.
+At the initial stage, you need to include Webix library files into your document.
 It's recommended to use HTML5 doctype.

+###Including Webix Files from Downloaded Package

+Compulsory Webix files from the downloaded package are **webix.js** and **webix.css**.
+They are included via standard script and link attributes.
+Be attentive to specify the right relative path to the files.

+This method allows choosing between [debug](desktop/debug.md) and production version.

 ~~~html
 <!DOCTYPE HTML>// specifies document type